Igor (footballer, born 1980)

-Igor de Souza Fonseca (born 19 February 1980), known simply as Igor, is a Brazilian footballer who plays for Portuguese club F.C.
-Maia Lidador as a forward.
+Igor de Souza Fonseca (born 19 February 1980), known simply as Igor, is a Brazilian former professional footballer who played as a forward.

 Club career

 Born in Maceió, Alagoas, Igor made his professional debut in Portugal, with lowly F.C.
-Maia of the second division.
+Maia of Liga de Honra.
 Subsequently, he played two full seasons in the Primeira Liga, with S.C.
 Braga and Vitória de Setúbal, contributing four league goals at the former club as they finished fifth and qualified for the UEFA Cup.

-Halfway through the 2005–06 Portuguese League campaign, Braga relocated Igor's loan from fellow league team C.F.
-Estrela da Amadora to Spain's Pontevedra CF, a side in the third level.
-The Galicians, in turn, after the move was made permanent in summer 2007, loaned the player several times during his contract, and he totalled 26 matches and six goals in division two for Girona FC and Levante UD, before returning to Pontevedra in January 2010 (also had a brief loan spell back in Brazil).
+Halfway through the 2005–06 Portuguese League campaign, Braga relocated Igor's loan from C.F.
+Estrela da Amadora in the same league to Spain's Pontevedra CF, a side in the Segunda División B. The Galicians, in turn, after the move was made permanent in summer 2007, loaned the player several times during his contract, and he totalled 26 matches and six goals in the Segunda División for Girona FC and Levante UD, before returning to Pontevedra in January 2010 (also had a brief loan spell back in Brazil).

 Igor suffered two relegations in 2010–11, one with Pontevedra and the other with CD Tenerife, joining the latter – in the second tier – in January 2011, on loan.
 In July 2011 he signed with another team in the country, UD Salamanca, moving to the Super League Greece with Panthrakikos F.C. in the summer of 2013 after the club folded.

 Personal life

-Igor's younger brother, Yuri, was also a footballer and a forward.
+Igor's younger brother Yuri was also a footballer and a forward.
 They shared teams at Maia (where they arrived at a young age) and Pontevedra.

 His cousin, Charles, also played several seasons in Spain, and also represented Pontevedra.